soil-initiative/gc/proposals/gc/Overview.md

 ### Reference Equality

 A scheme can define the notions of equality it supports.
+`identity` equality is used to enable address comparison.
 `deep` equality is used to enable packing instances of small schemes into the packed-pointer representation.
-`identity` equality is used to enable address comparison.
+`case` equality is used to define equality case-wise according to its `cases`.
-A scheme can even support both notions of equality, with each child specifying its appropriate notion of equality.
-Regardless of which notion of equality is specified, equality can always be checked in constant time and often by just shallowly comparing the packed-pointer representations without requiring any loads from memory.
+In the common case, equality can be checked by just shallowly comparing the packed-pointer representations without requiring any loads from memory.

 ### Sharing